 Variation orders have a similar provision also titled, “maximum contact” [subsection 17(9)].

 61 Subsection (4), and (10) of section 16 may well ordain the dawning of a new era in the sharing of childraising responsibilities by divorcing parents.
-For it seems that the Parliament of Canada, in proclaiming these sections into law, has acceded to the reality of some rather monumental changes in our modern day socio-economic fabric.
-Most notably, that the modern day woman has broadened her range of vocations enormously and as well her appetite for participation in the work force after child birth.
-This is in contrast to the woman of yesteryear who participated in a traditional marriage which recognized her as the nurturer and homemaker and her husband as the bread-winner.
-Such a sociological change has of course quite obviously made modern day working women much less available to her historically traditional duties in child raising and, by nature social evolution, fathers have sprung into the breach and now participate more and more in the child’s daily activities and raising which of course includes disciplining and guidance.
+For it seems that the Parliament of Canada, in proclaiming these sections into law, has acceded to the reality of some rather monumental changes in our modern-day socio-economic fabric.
+Most notably, the modern-day woman has broadened her range of vocations enormously and as well her appetite for participation in the workforce after childbirth.
+This is in contrast to the woman of yesteryear who participated in a traditional marriage that recognized her as the nurturer and homemaker and her husband as the breadwinner.
+Such a sociological change has of course quite obviously made modern-day working women much less available to her historically traditional duties in child raising and, by nature social evolution, fathers have sprung into the breach and now participate more and more in the child’s daily activities and raising which of course includes disciplining and guidance.

 This was not a time when equal time sharing was on anyone’s radar.
 Indeed, the residential time that the father sought in that case was limited according to today’s standards.
 Still, it was termed as generous by that day’s standards.
 The judge went to great lengths to examine the social science literature in favour of joint custody.
 In that case, the father was more concerned with decision making and on account of the judge’s view that the law had changed, the father substantially succeeded.

 1988 saw Justice Roger Salhany raise “joint custody” to a legal presumption: The judge ruled that “where a court finds that both parents are equally suitable to be custodial parent, an order for joint custody should follow.”
 (Lewis v.
 Lewis) A few months later (in Alfodi v.
 Bard), Justice Salhany wrote: